Table of Contents

 4.1 Students

-This Code applies to student behavior from the time of acceptance for admission through graduation.
+A student is any individual accepted for admission, enrolled in, registered for, or participating in a learning opportunity (credit, non-credit, or other College-sponsored program, activity or service).
+This Code applies to student behavior from the time of acceptance for admission through graduation or exit from a program or service.
 A student’s status at the time of the alleged conduct governs applicability.
-The College retains jurisdiction over conduct matters that arise while a student is enrolled, even if the student withdraws, takes a leave of absence, or graduates prior to resolution.
+The College retains jurisdiction over conduct matters that arise while a student is enrolled, even if the student withdraws, takes a leave of absence, graduates, or exits a service prior to resolution.

 4.2 Student Organizations